cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 ~~~
 {: #ex-multidim1 title="Multi-dimensional array using basic CBOR array"}

+### Column-Major order

+The multidimensional arrays specified in the previous
+sub-subsection are in "row major" order, which is the preferred order
+for the purposes of this specification.
+An analogous representation
+that uses "column major" order arrays is provided in this subsection
+under the tag 1040, as illustrated in {{ex-multidim2}}.

 Tag:
 : 1040

 Data Item:
-: as with tag 40
+: as with tag 40, except that the data in the second array consists of

-Note that above arrays are in "row major" order, which is the
-preferred order for the purposes of this specification.
-An analogous
-representation that uses "column major" order arrays is provided under
-the tag 1040, as illustrated in {{ex-multidim2}}.
+  consecutive values where the first dimension is considered contiguous
+  (column-major order).

 ~~~
 <Tag 1040> # multi-dimensional array tag, column major order